 “What are the negatives to life as a landlord?”

 It’s important to know the full picture of becoming a landlord, and the simple truth is that owning a rental property has its pros and cons.
 The pros are listed above, but it’s also important to acknowledge that you may experience issues– bad tenants, lack of tenants, or expensive property repairs are some of the most common issues.
 Depending on where you live, there are some laws that make it difficult for the landlord.
 You may want to talk to other landlords to get their expertise as well.
+But you can easily navigate this challenge by learning more about tenant screening and find the perfect renter for your property.

 With that said, all home businesses have their downfalls, and there is nothing outstandingly worrying about owning a rental property when compared to the general level of risk.